Data journalism is simply journalism.

 Maeve compiled data from Freedom of Information requests to more than 140 local authorities to reveal an increase in the number of unaccompanied asylum seeking children going missing from care, including those at risk of trafficking.
 Maeve has also trawled open data sets to reveal the monopolisation of fishing rights in UK waters, and has produced groundbreaking data on the use of the controversial “law of joint enterprise”.

-Gareth used data journalism techniques to analyse every London food hygiene inspection by the official watchdog, to plot every fire in Croydon over a three year period and to pour over thousands of lines of information to provide a comprehensive picture of how much one local council was spending on legal fees and agency expenses.
+Gareth used data journalism techniques to analyse every London food hygiene inspection by the official watchdog, to plot every fire in Croydon over a three year period and to pore over thousands of lines of information to provide a comprehensive picture of how much one local council was spending on legal fees and agency expenses.
 He used crowdsourcing research methods to chart public attitudes towards crime and living standards, and used statistics to show the ‘brain drain’ from state to public schools in south London.

 Charles has used data for regional stories across the UK, such as the reporting on the most prevalent crime in each area, youth youth reoffending rates and the number of prisoners released in error.
 Charles also wrote code that pulls information from websites (known as scrapers), to create a more comprehensive database of teacher misconduct panel outcomes and built automated pieces of code (known as bots) to write roadworks stories.
 Some of his previous work included analysis of passenger data in Montreal to identify the most beneficial subway extension.